-- identifying the processes and challenges facing women executives in the 21st century
+- identifying the processes and challenges facing female executives in the 21st century

-- developing your personal leadership capabilities and assessing your unique workplace situation
+- developing personal leadership capabilities and assessing your unique workplace situation

 - engaging in current debates and strategies about and for women business leaders

-- formulating practical ideas, models and tools of leadership, to examine your development as a female leader
+- formulating practical ideas, models, and tools of leadership to examine your personal leadership development

 - connecting with leading academics and industry leaders who will inspire you to think about leadership issues relevant to women executives

 - building relationships with successful, like-minded, influential businesswomen to share insights, compare experiences, and build partnerships and lasting relationships.